DimitriosKoliat/TextToSpeach/README.md

 ## Target Users
 - Individuals with reading difficulties
 - Visually impaired individuals
--
-## Dependencies
-- List of external libraries or tools needed for the application.

 ## License
 This project is licensed under the [MIT License](LICENSE).